smartcontractkit/chainlink/.github/README.md

 - [OCR Soak Tests](https://github.com/smartcontractkit/chainlink/actions/workflows/on-demand-ocr-soak-test.yml)
 - [VRFv2Plus Smoke Tests](https://github.com/smartcontractkit/chainlink/actions/workflows/on-demand-vrfv2plus-smoke-tests.yml)

+## Test Configs

+E2E tests utilize TOML files to define their parameters.
+Each test is equipped with a default TOML config, which can be overridden by specifying an alternative TOML config.
+This allows for running tests with varied parameters, such as on a non-default blockchain network.
+For tests executed on GitHub CI, both the default configs and any override configs must reside within the git repository.
+The `test_config_override_path` workflow input is used to provide a path to an override config.

+**Important Note:** The use of `base64Config` input is deprecated in favor of `test_config_override_path`.
+For more details, refer to [the decision log](https://smartcontract-it.atlassian.net/wiki/spaces/TT/pages/927596563/Storing+All+Test+Configs+In+Git).

+## Test Secrets

+For security reasons, test secrets and sensitive information are not stored directly within the test config TOML files.
+Instead, these secrets are securely injected into tests using environment variables.
+For a detailed explanation on managing test secrets, refer to our [Test Secrets documentation](https://github.com/smartcontractkit/chainlink-testing-framework/blob/main/config/README.md#test-secrets).

+If you need to run a GitHub workflow using custom secrets, please refer to the [guide on running GitHub workflows with your test secrets](https://github.com/smartcontractkit/chainlink-testing-framework/blob/main/config/README.md#run-github-workflow-with-your-test-secrets).

 ## About the Reusable Workflow

 The [E2E Tests Reusable Workflow](https://github.com/smartcontractkit/chainlink/blob/develop/.github/workflows/run-e2e-tests-reusable-workflow.yml) is designed to run any type of E2E test on GitHub CI, including docker/testcontainers, old K8s tests, or tests in CRIB in the future.